tytydraco/issh/README.md

 - OpenSSH: ~150ms avg latency
 - issh: ~15ms avg latency

-# Systemd
-You can start issh on bootup using systemd.
-This, on its own, is insecure.
-Let's fortify it and set things up.
-1) `cp issh.sh /usr/bin/issh`
-2) `chmod +x /usr/bin/issh`
-3) `cp systemd/isshd.service /etc/systemd/system/`
-4) `chmod +x /etc/systemd/system/isshd.service`
-5) `systemctl enable --now isshd`

-The systemd service file containerizes the issh session to a user appropriately called "container".
-Let's create it.
-1) `useradd -m container`

-Logging in looks something like this.
-1) `./issh -C localhost -t` # User is placed in container user
-2) `su -c "bash -li"` # User logs in as a root user using POSIX standard tools

 # Examples
 You can use issh for a variety of tasks.
 Here's a few examples to get you started.